Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-7V4UPiBOshY,452,460.08.md

 ### Transcript

-> this closed alpha that we've been doing sending keys out to the public slowly
+> story was the Alpha always on Epic a so this closed alpha that we've been doing sending keys out to the public slowly that has that has all been on the epic